Notable People

 One of the most revealing facts about Friedman's career is that the institutional world eventually came around to honor what it had once treated more cautiously.

 In 2007, as JTA noted, she joined the faculty of Hebrew Union College's cantorial school.
 After her death, the school itself was renamed the Debbie Friedman School of Sacred Music.
-HUC's current program page makes that legacy visible in institutional form.
+HUC's official program page makes that legacy visible in institutional form.
 The school now frames its mission around spiritual leadership, musical creativity, communal song, and the work of helping communities lift their voices.

 That renaming was evidence that Friedman had changed the center of gravity.